jaggzh/muon-camera/README.md

 - pip3 install pyv4l2 (and maybe also v4l2)

 ## Run
-- Run v4l2-ctl --list-formats-ext to see the resolutions
+- Run v4l2-ctl --list-formats-ext to see your cam's resolutions
-- You'll need to set your resolution in muon-camera.py by hand for now.
+- Set resolution: You'll need to set your resolution in muon-camera.py by hand for now.
 Sorry.
 It loads a single raw string of data (width*height*channels) with pyv4l2, and relies on your resolution to make it into the proper-shaped array.
+It does NOT set this resolution, so you need to make sure you got it right.
+- Set your video device, also, in muon-camera.py
+- Cover your camera so it doesn't receive visible light.
+(Alternatively, point it at normal things and you'll see the effects of the averaging and differencing.)
-- Run muon-camera.py.
+- Run muon-camera.py
 - Hit h and l to decrease/increase the threshold.
 Lower (h) gives more frequent updates
+- Hit q to quit and never return.

+## Tips:

 ## Note:
 It normalizes images, so very dark noisy images will show their noise.